-Our primary goal is to provide our members with safe and reliable electric service, but outages are impossible to avoid.
+Claverack's primary goal is to provide our members with safe and reliable electric service, but outages are impossible to avoid.
 Electrical outages that affect our members occur for a variety of reasons such as power supply issues to our substations, animal contact, vehicle accidents, and storms.
-But trees are the leading cause of outages on Claverack's system — often dead or dying ash trees located outside of our maintained rights of way.
+But trees are the leading cause of outages on our system — often dead or dying trees located outside our maintained rights of way.

 Please note: it is the member's responsibility to trim trees located near the service line - the wires from the transformer pole that feed power to your building or pole.
 (See the graphic below.)
 If a tree located in this area is of concern to you, please contact a certified/licensed tree removal contractor.
 If the contractor feels that the tree has the potential of falling on the line during the removal process, please contact our office to schedule a time for our linemen to disconnect the wire so that removal efforts can be as safe as possible.

-The AARC rider is a temporary charge that will appear on members’ electric bills from Jan.
+The AARC rider was a temporary charge on members’ electric bills from Jan.
 1, 2023, through Dec.
 31, 2024.
-The $5 monthly charge will be utilized to enhance our vegetation management efforts to remove danger trees located outside of our maintained rights of way, particularly dead and dying ash trees impacted by the emerald ash borer.
-The revenue generated by the charge will help improve reliability for all Claverack members.
+The $5 monthly charge was utilized to enhance our vegetation management efforts to remove danger trees located outside of our maintained rights of way, particularly dead and dying ash trees impacted by the emerald ash borer.

 Some signs of our presence will be left behind after the maintenance work.